 Of course, the gold rush in 1851 helped — some people .
 A Sydney mint opened in 1855, issuing gold coins, followed by the Melbourne mint in 1872, then Perth in 1899.

-In 1893, the year of the great Brisbane flood and with many banks failing, the Queensland Treasury issued their own legal tender banknotes, via Queensland Government bonds, and prohibited private banks in the colony from issuing their own notes.
+In 1893, the year of the great Brisbane flood and with many banks failing, the Queensland Treasury issued their own legal tender banknotes, and prohibited all private banks in its colony from issuing their own notes.
 These, instead, replaced the private banknotes of the eight trading banks whose doors had not closed.

 Click here to read about the political situation, with missionaries from London requesting Queensland's protection to New Guinea in the immediate north.

-But, back to banking, they were the first colonial government to do that on a major scale since, perhaps, the days of that regimental paymaster John MacArthur in 1793 with those IOUs.
+But, back to banking, they were the first colonial government to issue notes on a major scale since, perhaps, the days of that regimental paymaster John MacArthur in 1793 with those IOUs.
 And, as intended, it helped restore confidence and brought people and investment — to Brisbane (and Queensland).

 Queensland had another "first" 84 years later when under Joh Bjelke-Petersen it

-Following Federation, in 1910 the Commonwealth Treasury said it would give the same guarantee, Australia-wide, and told the Queensland Treasury to stoppit .
-They purchased all unused private banknote paper, once again, provided that doors were still open, overprinted them with the words "Australian Note", securing them with gold, and Federal bonds.
+Back to Banknotes in 1910 the Commonwealth Treasury said it would give the same banknote guarantee, Australia-wide, and told the Queensland Treasury to stoppit .
+They purchased all unused private banknote paper, once again, provided that doors were still open, overprinted them with the words "Australian Note", securing them with gold, and foreign bonds.